 Mobile phishing attacks growing more sophisticated

-Recognizing the opportunity that increased mobility has created, cybercriminals have created powerful phishing campaigns aimed at exploiting mobile-specific channels.
+Recognizing the opportunity that increased mobility has created, cyber criminals have created powerful phishing campaigns aimed at exploiting mobile channels.
 2018 saw a huge increase in these malicious messages, especially via messaging apps and social media platforms.
-Over 70 million fake and suspicious Twitter accounts were identified this year alone, while millions of users on Facebook, Instagram, LinkedIn were targeted by fraudsters posing as legitimate friends or connections in extremely believable spear-phishing campaigns.
+IT specialists found over 70 million fake and suspicious Twitter accounts this year alone.
+Millions of users on Facebook, Instagram, LinkedIn were targeted by fraudsters posing as legitimate friends or connections in extremely believable spear-phishing campaigns.

-WhatsApp was reported as one of the riskiest smartphone apps in 2018 following the discovery of the ‘Martinelli’ and ‘WhatsApp Gold’ scams circulating through the messaging app.
-Created specifically to fool users and lure them into following malicious links, these attacks were spread worldwide and further highlighted the vulnerabilities of mobile devices that can so easily be exploited.
+Reports announced WhatsApp as one of the riskiest smartphone apps in 2018.
+This is following the discovery of the ‘Martinelli’ and ‘WhatsApp Gold’ scams circulating through the messaging app.
+Hackers created these scams to fool users and lure them into following malicious links.
+These attacks spread worldwide and further highlighted the vulnerabilities of mobile devices that hackers can so easily exploit.

-Due to the real-time, constantly connected nature of mobile, phishing attacks can also now continuously develop and evolve.
-2018 saw an explosion of ‘zero-day’ phishing attacks, campaigns created, deployed, engaged, and dissolved all in a time frame as short as a single day.
-This year over 46,000 new phishing sites were created per day, with many of these online for only 4 to 8 hours before moving to an entirely new hosting server and therefore evading detection from traditional anti-phishing solutions and databases.
-Machine Learning is becoming a key element in the fight against cyber-crime to anticipate and detect these zero-day threats.
+Due to the real-time, constantly connected nature of mobile, hackers are also developing and evolving phishing attack strategies.
+2018 saw an explosion of ‘zero-day’ phishing attacks.
+These are campaigns created, deployed, engaged, and dissolved all in a time frame as short as a single day.
+This year alone, cyber criminals created over 46,000 new phishing sites per day.
+Many of these were online for only 4 to 8 hours before moving to an entirely new hosting server.
+Therefore, they evaded detection from traditional anti-phishing solutions and databases.
+Cyber security developers are turning to Machine Learning as a solution to cyber crime and detecting zero-day threats.

 Data leakage and privacy concerns